-The holiday season in The Bahamas is something to be experienced.
-There are warm, sandy beaches, turquoise waters, and holiday celebrations that can’t be missed.
+The holiday season in The Bahamas is something to experience.
+There are warm, sandy beaches, turquoise waters, and holiday celebrations that you’ll remember for a lifetime.
 To add to that, we’re sharing some customs and traditions that Bahamian households partake in each year.
-So hit play on our Christmas playlist and read on for some traditional celebrations and meals.
+So hit play on your favourite holiday music and read on for some traditional celebrations and meals.

 For many, the fun starts on December 24.
 In most Bahamian homes, children are put to bed early so parents can stay up, do some last-minute wrapping, and indulge in the wine and spirits of The Bahamas.
 They graze over platters of meats and cheeses while casually sipping on glasses of red or white wine, not sleeping until every last present is wrapped (and every last drop of wine is gone), all while the children peacefully sleep with visions of Junkanoo dancers in their heads.

 The day everyone is waiting for.
-Christmases in Paradise share similarities with an American Christmas, but with some added Bahamian flair.
+Christmas in Paradise shares similarities with an American Christmas, but with some added Bahamian flair.
 The day is filled with delicious meals, conversations, and laughter, followed by a night of dancing and music.

 A Christmas morning isn’t complete without a big feast for breakfast.
 Most households enjoy souse (pronounced “sowse”), a scrumptious, savory soup combining onions, lime, celery, peppers, and meat.
 It’s a beloved dish on the island, and after just one bite, you’ll know why!

 Bahamian Chicken Souse Recipe

 - 2 lbs.
 Chicken, wings (jointed)

 - Salt (to taste)